Note to Readers: As of 2020, I no longer own or use any analog equipment but I hope you find this reference helpful.

 Important Note: As development proceeds, the film looks darker and darker.
 If you examine only the emulsion side, you will get the erroneous impression that development has proceeded too far, too quickly.
 To determine development, do not judge the emulsion side.
 Examine the shiny side of the film.
 Be sure to practice before risking any important work and use your darkroom timer too.

-If you handle film, make sure to keep your finger tips clean.
+If you handle film, wear gloves or make sure to keep your finger tips clean.
 It's easy and affordable to clean them with a bit of Isopropyl Rubbing Alcohol on a clean cloth or paper towel.
 Clean your fingertips before loading sheet film.
 Clean them before unloading and developing.
 Clean them before hanging film to try.
 Clean them before scanning film.
 You'll be glad you did !

 You can scan your negatives with an affordable flatbed scanner like the Epson V850 and the Epson drivers which ship with the scanner.
 A 4x5 inch negative, scanned at 2400 dpi (samples per inch), gives a 115 megapixel image.
 A 5x7 inch negative, scanned at the same resolution, gives a 200 megapixel file.
 Is that enough ?